Last updated: 2022-12-14

 Adding Integration Tests in Spring Boot with Testcontainers

 Good software always includes automated tests to detect errors during the creation and modification of the code.
-In this tutorial, integration tests will be added to a Spring Boot application, connecting to the 'real' database using the Testcontainers library.
+In this tutorial integration tests will be added to our Spring Boot application, connecting to the 'real' database using the Testcontainers library.

 Backgrounds

 An integration test is meant to test the interaction of multiple parts of the application.
-So for a Spring Boot application, it would be great to examine the running app including the database (e.g. MySQL, MariaDB or PostgreSQL).
+So in our Spring Boot context it would be great to examine the running app including the database (for example MySQL or PostgreSQL).
 An embedded database would not be optimal for this, as there can be significant differences to the actual database, and therefore certain features may not work or errors may be missed.

-For this purpose, there is the Testcontainers library to load a Docker image of exactly the database that is used by the developer and later in production.
-To write an integration test for our application, we first add the dependencies.
+For this purpose, there is the Testcontainers library to start a Docker image of exactly the database that is used by the developer and later in production.
+To write an integration test for our application, we start by adding the required dependencies.

 Besides spring-boot-starter-test